lp1dev/todo/README.md

 ### Simple command line todolist

+Todo polyglot is a simple CLI todolist for *nix systems.

-I first wrote the Python version 4 years ago, and a few days ago decided to do the same program over using different languages.
+I first wrote the Python2 version ~4 years ago.

+Lately, I decided to do the same program over using different languages as an exercise.
 Here is the original readme that I'm using as specifications :

 > todo